Calvert County, Maryland: Geography

-According to the U.S. Census Bureau, the county has a total area of 345 sqmi, of which 132 sqmi (38%) are covered by water.
+According to the U.S. Census Bureau, the county has a total area of 345 sqmi, of which 132 sqmi, or 38%, are covered by water.
 It is the smallest county in Maryland by land area and third-smallest by total area.
 The county also includes five islands: Solomons Island, Broomes Island, Buzzard Island, Hog Island, and Molly's Leg.

 The county's coast along the Chesapeake Bay is a long, relatively smooth bight, a feature that is unique in the Chesapeake Bay.

 Geology

 A geological formation spanning across Maryland, Virginia, and Delaware is named after the county, the Calvert Formation.
 It is visible within the Calvert Cliffs State Park, where it is exposed in cliffs.
 Located on the western shore of the county, the Calvert Cliffs are famous for their fossil deposits and are a popular collecting location of marine vertebrates, shark teeth, and birds, as well as freshwater and marine turtles and tortoises.
 Some crocodile teeth have also been found, which indicates that they may have been nesting in the sands at the time the formation was created.

-The county landscape is composed of three platforms - the Talbot Terrace, the Wicomico Terrace, and the Sunderland Terrace (also known as the Ridge).
+The county landscape is composed of three platforms – the Talbot Terrace, the Wicomico Terrace, and the Sunderland Terrace (also known as the Ridge).
 These terraces correspond to three periods where the water level rose and later fell, leaving sand deposits.
 The oldest was created during the Miocene age, when the entire county peninsula found itself underwater.
 Marine deposits, clay, and mud containing seashells and fossils were left behind, leading to the Calvert Cliffs seen today after the sea receded and the waves started eroding the deposit.
 These three terraces are visible in various parts of the county and are most obvious on the bay side where they rise to a height of 100 ft.

 Climate

 Calvert County lies in the humid subtropical climate zone (Cfa) in the Köppen climate classification, with hot, humid summers and mild to chilly winters with plentiful precipitation year-round.
 In the Trewartha climate classification, the county is classified as oceanic (Do) except in the extreme south, which is Cf. Its proximity to the Chesapeake Bay has a moderating effect on temperatures compared with locales further inland.
-Average monthly temperatures in Prince Frederick range from 35.9 °F in January to 77.9 °F in July.
+Average monthly temperatures in Prince Frederick range from 35.9 F in January to 77.9 F in July.